Josh Brent

-Joshua Aaron Price-Brent (born January 30, 1988) is an American former professional football defensive tackle who played in National Football League (NFL) for the Dallas Cowboys.
+Joshua Aaron Price-Brent (born January 30, 1988) is an American former professional football player who was a defensive tackle for the Dallas Cowboys of National Football League (NFL).
 He played college football for the Illinois Fighting Illini and was selected by the Cowboys in the seventh round of the 2010 NFL supplemental draft.
 Brent's career was cut short by a DUI car crash in 2012 that killed his teammate Jerry Brown, leading to his retirement two years later.

 Early life

 Brent was born in Tulare, California on January 30, 1988, the son of LaTasha Brent, and grew up in Bloomington, Illinois, where he attended Central Catholic High School.
 As a junior, he recorded 109 tackles, 31 for losses and 6 sacks, he also earned All-Area, All-Region and All-State honors.
 As a senior, he recorded 90 tackles, 19 for losses and 8 sacks, he was also named a PrepStar All-American, Chicago Tribune first-team All-State, SuperPrep All-American and Champaign News-Gazette first-team All-State.

 Coming out of high school, Brent was ranked the no. 3 in the "Best of the Midwest" by the Detroit Free Press, rated among the Top-100 recruits nationally at 80th and a four-star recruit by Rivals.com and by Scout.com.
 He also ranked the 11th-best player in the Midwest by SuperPrep, as well as the ninth-best defensive tackle and fifth ranked player in the state of Illinois by Rivals.com.
 He was also ranked 13th at defensive tackle in the nation by Scout.com.

 While at Central Catholic, Brent was a four-year letterman in basketball and track.
 As a freshman he made the state finals in the shot put, as a sophomore and junior, he was a state runner-up.
 He was also a three-time all-state selection in track.
 He was also teammates with tight end Michael Hoomanawanui.